 To increase retention and effectiveness, companies should design their sales programs to offer training options that reinforce what they’ve already learned and provide opportunities to practice their skills when they need it.

-Training for Product Knowledge
+Training for product knowledge

 Let’s dig a little deeper on topic #5 from the above list.
 Aside from soft sales skills, a training program for sales teams should include lots of product knowledge so that they know: